viam-soleng/viam-grafana-mql/docs/README.md

 You can now login to your Grafana instance with these credentials: admin password: admin (Don't forget to change!!) [localhost:3000](http://localhost:3000).

-## Run the Image on GCP Kubernetes Engine "GKE"
+## Deploy to GCP Kubernetes Engine "GKE"

 Create a stateful Grafana instance in your private GCP environment.
 The deployment is a stateful set and thus creates a persistent volume which will keep the Grafana persistent on restart / or redeployment of the workload.